DOT Begins Largest-Ever Road Test of Connected Vehicles

 It’s all about you.
 We want to help you make the right coverage choices.

-Advertiser Disclosure: We strive to help you make confident insurance decisions.
+Advertiser Disclosure: We strive to help you make confident car insurance decisions.
 Comparison shopping should be easy.
-We partner with top insurance providers.
-This doesn't influence our content.
-Our opinions are our own.
+We are not affiliated with any one car insurance company and cannot guarantee quotes from any single provider.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 The project is part of the group’s year-long Safety Pilot study that tests cars, trucks, and buses equipped with “connected” Wi-Fi technology.
-The technology allows the vehicles and infrastructure to communicate as part of new crash avoidance system.
+The technology allows the vehicles and infrastructure to communicate as part of a new crash avoidance system.